Anton87/Revtoken/README.md

 * uimaFit: search for "uimafit core"
 * the Stanford CoreNLP annotators: search for "dkpro stanford"

+To add dependencies, click on the file pom.xml, then:
+   Dependencies > Filter > Add > Enter groupId, artifactId, ... (*)

+In the text box below, type the name of dependency

 ## A Runner class for the tokenizer

 Let's write together a Java program that runs a tokenizer on some text.
 We will need to: